 Can I go to church to drop off/pick up an item?

-During this time we ask if you could please contact the BPC office (email@example.com or 9017 9037) before entering the BPC building.
+During this time we ask if you could please contact the BPC office (firstname.lastname@example.org or 9017 9037) before entering the BPC building.
 This is to ensure we may inform you of the necessary contact tracing/cleaning requirements.
-Conditions of entry apply to all entry and use of the building.
+Conditions of entry and QR Code scanning apply to all entry and use of the building.

 Can I borrow from the church library?

-The BPC library is now open for those who wish to borrow books or DVDs.
+When the easing of Covid-19 restrictions allows, the BPC library will be open for those who wish to borrow books or DVDs.
 This will run each Sunday between the 9am and 11am services in the hall.

 What's the latest advice about restarting church activities?